JoergHeseler/dae-validator-for-archivematica/README.md

 [Archivematica 1.13.2](https://github.com/artefactual/archivematica/releases/tag/v1.13.2), the [DAE schema 1.4.1](https://www.khronos.org/files/collada_schema_1_4_1.xsd) and [DAE schema 1.5.0](https://www.khronos.org/files/collada_schema_1_5) were used to analyze, design, develop and test this script.

+## Test

+To test this validator you can use the sample DAE files located in the [`test`](./test/) folder.

+You can view the error codes and detailed validation results in the Archivmatica frontend after starting a transfer by expanding the `▸ Microservice: Validation` section and clicking on the gear icon of `Job: Validate formats`.

+Files with no errors end with the filename `_valid` and should pass validation with this script (i. e. return error code **0**) when validated with this script.
+However, all other files contain errors and should fail validation (i. e. return error code **1**).

 ## Background

 As part of the [NFDI4Culture](https://nfdi4culture.de/) initiative, efforts are underway to enhance the capabilities of open-source digital preservation software like Archivematica to identify, validate and preserve 3D file formats.
 This repository provides the **dae_validator_for_archivematica** script to enable COLLADA Digital Asset Exchange (DAE) file validation in Archivematica, which is not supported by default in version 1.13.2, enhancing its 3D content preservation capabilities.